RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 * `end_buffer_td`: timedelta, the amount of time to include after the end_datetime when filtering data.
 Default 2 minutes
 * `drop_time_s`: float, the minimum amount of seconds between data files that would indicate a gap.
 Default .2 seconds
 * `apply_correction`: bool, if True, update the timestamps in the data based on best station offset.
 Default True
+* `use_model_correction`: bool, if True, use the offset model's correction functions, otherwise use the best offset.
+Default True
 * `copy_edge_points`: enumeration of DataPointCreationMode, determines how new values are created in the station data.
   Valid values are NAN, COPY, and INTERPOLATE.
 Default COPY
 * `debug`: bool, if True, outputs additional information during initialization.
 Default False
-* `errors`: DataWindowExceptions, class containing a list of all errors encountered by the data window.
+* `errors`: RedVoxExceptions, class containing a list of all errors encountered by the data window.
 This is set by the SDK.
 * `stations`: list of Stations, the results of reading the data from input_directory.
 This is set by the SDK.
 * `sdk_version`: str, the version of the Redvox SDK used to create the data window.
 This is set by the SDK.